 Caldicott Guardians derive their name and inspiration from the Government Review of Patient-Identifiable Information, chaired by Dame Fiona Caldicott, which reported in December 1997.
 One of its recommendations was that “a senior person, preferably a health professional, should be nominated in each health organisation to act as a guardian, responsible for safeguarding the confidentiality of patient information.”

-The Caldicott Guardian for Sherwood Forest Hospitals NHS Foundation Trust is Shirley Higginbotham, Head of Corporate Affairs and Company Secretary.
+The Caldicott Guardian for Sherwood Forest Hospitals NHS Foundation Trust is Shirley Higginbotham, Director of Corporate Affairs.

 The Caldicott Guardian has a responsibility to ensure patient-identifiable data is kept secure and used in accordance with the principles below: